 And you can enjoy the same experience with these recipes below!

-Originating from India, nowadays, chicken tikka masala has become an iconic British dish and spread its name all over the world.
+Originating from India, nowadays, chicken tikka masala has become an iconic Asian chicken dish and spread its name all over the world.

 While some may confuse it with chicken butter, these two have some transparent gaps between them.
 And the biggest is that chicken tikka uses tomato gravy, so it has a more complex flavor.

 Chicken tikka goes best with basmati rice or jasmine rice.
 But you can serve it with naan as well.

 Cashew chicken is one of those best-seller dishes in any Chinese eatery.
 The way to cook chicken varies from one restaurant to another.
 Some just stir-fry chicken with cashew and vegetables, while others say it needs to be deep-fried.

 You may choose according to your preferences, but the authentic recipe is actually the former.
 And that way is also easier to make with the instant pot.

 If you love cashew chicken, you need to make this recipe right now!

 Despite its name, this dish actually comes from Taiwan.
 And who gave it that name and why they did that remains a mystery until now.
 The only clear thing is this dish is loved both in and outside of Asia.